 I grew up the oldest of three kids in the Midwest (Illinois).
 My family moved to Eastern Pennsylvania when I was 15 and, since then, I’ve had the good fortune to live in and experience just about every corner of the country.
 I returned to Illinois for college and here I got married, had a daughter and eventually/thankfully an amicable divorce.
 My daughter, Bridget, and I moved to Tucson, Arizona, where I completed my degree and lived for the next twenty years.
 I must say, I still miss the most incredible sunrises/sunsets I have ever seen.
 Not the 114 degree summers, though!
 Four years ago, my path brought me back to Eugene (for good!), as I truly love it here.
 To add to my happiness at being here, my daughter and my 4-year-old grandson, Lucian, have moved to Eugene as well.
 I recently retired from my career in social services, mostly in administration, and am enjoying being a retired person.
 I’ve worked in corrections, Medicaid and other health care programs, behavioral health, in child welfare and with seniors and the disabled.
 My favorite jobs have been those where I’ve been involved in creating new programs, and I’ve been fortunate to have been involved in several start-ups during my career.
 I’m hoping that this experience will be helpful in getting Oakleigh Meadow off the ground!
 My interests include Buddhist studies and practice, the arts, the outdoors and spending time with my many wonderful friends.
 With my new retired life, I’m also finding time for tai chi, NIA (dance exercise) and learning to play the ukulele.

 I have a theory that our sense of place takes form during our later childhood years and I had the very good fortune to spend those years exploring the sagebrush country of northern Nevada.
 I like wide-open spaces, but I also grew up with a strong sense of community.
-I have spent nearly 25 years living in Alabama and have enjoyed my life in a small college town as a microbiology professor at Auburn University.
-I am retiring at the end of summer 2015 and now I am ready to return home to the West of my youth, bringing with me my four-legged companion, Finnegan.
+I spent nearly 25 years living in Alabama and enjoyed my life in a small college town as a microbiology professor at Auburn University, but now that I have retired I have moved to Eugene.
+I am so happy to have returned home to the West of my youth, bringing with me my four-legged companion, Finnegan.
 I grew up on stories of the Oregon Trail and the rich soils of the Willamette Valley, so I am anxious to dig into the soil along the river and work with other OMC’ers to grow a verdant garden and lively community.
 In addition to gardening I like exploring, cooking, reading and playing with Finn.